metal3-io/metal3-docs/README.md

   detail under the hood such that alternatives could be added in the future if the need arises.

+The creation of the BareMetalHost inventory can be done in two ways:

+1. Manually via creating BareMetalHost objects.
+2. Optionally, automatically created via a bare metal host discovery process.
+   Ironic is capable of doing this, which will also be integrated into MetalKube as an option.

 ## APIs

 1. Enroll nodes by creating BareMetalHost resources.
 This would either be